FCC issues record-breaking fine against auto warranty robocall enterprise

-HARLINGEN, Texas (ValleyCentral) — The Federal Communications Commission issued a record-breaking fine against an auto warranty scam call operation Thursday.
+HARLINGEN, Texas (KVEO) — The Federal Communications Commission issued a record-breaking fine Thursday against an auto warranty scam call operation.

-In a news release, the FCC stated it issued a $299,997,000 fine for the robocalls made by “the largest illegal robocall operation the agency has ever investigated.”
+In a news release, the FCC confirmed it had issued a $299,997,000 fine for the robocalls made by “the largest illegal robocall operation the agency has ever investigated.”

-The FCC states that a large international network of companies – Sumco Panama, Virtual Telecom, Davis Telecom, Geist Telecom, Fugle Telecom, Tech Direct, Mobi Telecom, and Posting Express – violated federal laws when they made more than five billion robocalls to more than 500 million phone numbers in just a three month span in 2021.
+The FCC stated that a large international network of companies — including Sumco Panama, Virtual Telecom, Davis Telecom, Geist Telecom, Fugle Telecom, Tech Direct, Mobi Telecom, and Posting Express — violated federal laws when they made more than 5 billion robocalls to more than 500 million phone numbers within only a three-month span in 2021.

-Additionally, the robocalls violated spoofing laws by using more than a million different caller ID numbers to trick people into answering the calls, the FCC stated.
+Additionally, the robocalls violated spoofing laws by using more than 1 million different caller ID numbers to trick people into answering, the FCC stated.

 “We take seriously our responsibility to protect consumers and the integrity of U.S.